 Taking Music Lessons with your son or daughter

-Many people frequently ask us about taking lessons with their son or daughter.
-We typically get that request for guitar or piano lessons and some other instruments as well.
-Taking music lessons with your child can be an excellent bonding experience for beginning students.
-Children are very inspired by watching their parents play music.
-Seeing […]
+Many people ask us if they can take music lessons alongside their son or daughter.
+Most often, these requests come for guitar or piano lessons, though sometimes for other instruments as well.
+Taking lessons together can be an excellent bonding experience, especially for beginners.
+Children are often deeply inspired by watching their parents play music. […]

 Brain Research and Music Instruction in the Curriculum